rockym93/hotleaf/README.txt

 It's broken up into functions, and they're all pretty self explanatory - if slightly whimsically named.

+This is actually how I use Hot Leaf Juice: I have a separate script of a couple of lines that builds my site the way I want it to, doing different subsets of pages with different templates.
+That script looks a bit like this:

+  #!/usr/bin/env python3
+  import hotleaf

+  hotleaf.brew()

+  plate = hotleaf.pick('blog/blog.template')
+  for blog in hotleaf.strain(hotleaf.scoop('.txt'), 'blog'):
+    hotleaf.pour(hotleaf.infuse(blog, plate))

-If you have any questions, feel free to shoot me an email at hotleaf@rockym93.net.
+If you have any questions, or if you end up using Hot Leaf Juice for your own site, feel free to shoot me an email at hotleaf@rockym93.net.

 License
 -------